aayushaman/Ghostnet-Hunter/README.md

    - Users can review and manage detected threats easily.

 - **Automatic Quarantine and Removal:**
-   - When a threat is detected, MalwareArmor isolates it in a secure quarantine, preventing further harm.
+   - When a threat is detected, Ghostnet-Hunter isolates it in a secure quarantine, preventing further harm.
    - Users can initiate threat removal with a single click.

 - **Scheduled Scans:**